-At Trainline, we are active supporters of equal pay for men and women: the payment given to men and women doing the same job at the same level.
-Testament to this is the fact that, in April 2017, the difference between the average pay of men and women working at Trainline was less than 1%.
+At Trainline, we are committed to equal pay: the payment given to men and women doing the same job at the same level.
+The difference between the average pay of men and women working at Trainline remains less than 1%.

 During the past year, we have continued to focus on recruiting more women into Trainline and addressing a gender imbalance that exists in our company, like many other tech businesses.
 This is a focus particularly in our technology specialist teams that make up half our people.
 Our progress includes:

 A continued shortage of women in tech – as well as in the rail and coach industries - can limit the number of female candidates applying for open roles, particularly senior and leadership positions.
 However, more than a third (34%) of our people were women in April 2019 and this figure continues to rise; and we have managed to reduce our gender pay gap from 22% in April 2018 to 20% in April 2019.*

 In 2019/2020, tackling gender imbalance at Trainline continues to be a priority for us, and we will continue to support wider change in the tech industry.

 In 2019, we completed our second year of partnership with Code First: Girls, a UK-based social enterprise focussed on building diversity and skills in the tech sector, which aims to get 20,000 young women in the UK coding, for free, by 2020 as part of their 20:20 campaign.
 We also continued our partnership with Future Frontiers, a charity that equips students from disadvantaged backgrounds with the information and mindset to achieve their career aspirations, pairing 224 secondary school students with Trainline employees in our London and Edinburgh offices.

 *The difference between the average mean hourly pay of women and the average mean hourly pay of men at Trainline